TodePond/TodePondDotCom/wikiblogarden/health/conversion-therapy/readme.md

 He guided me through some 'mindfulness', which mostly involved paying attention to my own breathing.
 It felt like a kind of meditation.
 And it worked really really really well.

 It felt great to be able to regulate my own emotions like that.
 I felt in-control.
-And I walked away from that first session feeling amazing.
-I felt invincible.
+And I walked away from that first session feeling invincible.

 > Looking back, I now know that this 'great feeling' became one of the main reasons why I stuck with the conversion therapy for so long.